 Schedule Movers Early

 Generally, one of the first things you should do after you’ve sold your home or signed a lease is to schedule movers—moving in the summer means you need to take initiative sooner.
 The best moving companies fill up fast, so start booking movers at least two months before you relocate.
-Conduct thorough research of available moving companies and get quotes from potential movers to find the best moving rates.
+Conduct thorough research of available moving companies, estimate your moving truck size, and get quotes from potential movers to find the best moving rates.
 Summer moves are in high demand, so the earlier you move, the better!